Medical Treatment

 Medical Skin treatment in Manchester

-We are focused on your individual skin condition and will create a personalized treatment plan to achieve optimum results.
+We are focused on your individual skin condition and will create a personalised treatment plan to achieve optimum results.
 Our Consultant Dermatologist, Dr Rajani Nalluri, is a UK trained dermatologist on the GMC Specialist Register with 10 years experience in treating skin conditions.
-We are doing Medical Skin treatment in Manchester.
+We are best private dermatologist in Manchester.

 How it works